 Treatment for calluses and corns

 Calluses are usually painless, but corns can be quite painful.
 Sometimes, corns are confused with warts.
-Calluses can be avoided by removing the source of the rubbing and thinning the callus with a pumice stone.
+Calluses can be avoided by removing the source of the rubbing and thinning the callus with a pumice stone or small blade.
 Treatment for corns should provide symptom relief as well as lessen the underlying cause.
-Treatment options may include:
+Treatment choices may include:

 Applying pads around the corn area